SamLegrand/lsh/README.md

 * matplotlib
 * pandas

-### Creating configuration file
+### Modyifing configuration file
-To be able to run the code, a file called `usersettings.py` will have to be created inside the [src](./src) folder.
-This file dictates the amount of threads the system can use, the content should be in following format:
+Some functionalities make use of the multiprocessing module.
+To be able to run the code, a file called `usersettings.py` is present inside the [src](./src) folder, which dictates the amount of threads the system can use:
 ```
 usersettings = {
-    "threads": 8    # change this to change the number of CPU threads used in places that can utilize multiple threads
+    "threads": 4    # change this to change the number of CPU threads used in places that can utilize multiple threads
 }
 ```